phpbb/documentation/development/extensions/new_in_rhea.rst

    ``core.text_formatter_s9e_render_before`` | "Modify a parsed text before it is rendered."
    ``core.text_formatter_s9e_render_after`` | "Modify a rendered text."

-Fortunately, the integration is pretty seemless and most existing extensions that handle messages processed by the BBCode engine should continue to work without needing any changes.
+Fortunately, the integration is pretty seamless and most existing extensions that handle messages processed by the BBCode engine should continue to work without needing any changes.
 For example, the following phpBB functions will continue to work as they did in phpBB 3.1:

   * ``decode_message()``
   * ``generate_text_for_display()``